Anjum799/Spotify/README.md

 ## 💻 Technologies Used

-Python – Core programming language used with Django
+- Python – Core programming language used with Django

-Django – Backend web framework for building the app
+- Django – Backend web framework for building the app

-HTML5 – Structure of the web pages
+- HTML5 – Structure of the web pages

-CSS3 – Styling the UI to match Spotify’s design
+- CSS3 – Styling the UI to match Spotify’s design

-JavaScript – For interactive elements and audio control (if used)
+- JavaScript – For interactive elements and audio control (if used)

-SQLite3 – Default database used by Django
+- SQLite3 – Default database used by Django

-Django Admin Panel – For adding and managing songs and albums
+- Django Admin Panel – For adding and managing songs and albums

-HTML5 Audio Tag – To play songs directly in the browser
+- HTML5 Audio Tag – To play songs directly in the browser

-Bootstrap (optional, if used) – For responsive design and layout (let me know if you used it)
+- Bootstrap (optional, if used) – For responsive design and layout (let me know if you used it)

+## 📦 Requirements
+- To run this project locally, you’ll need the following:

+## 🔧 System Requirements:
+- Python 3.7+

+- pip (Python package manager)

+- Virtual environment (recommended)